ms609/CongreveLamsdell2016/README.md

 - Martin R. Smith (2019), Bayesian and parsimony approaches reconstruct informative trees from simulated morphological datasets, _Biological Letters_, in review.

+It incorporates data from:

+- Congreve, C. R., and J. C. Lamsdell.
+2016.
+Implied weighting and its utility in palaeontological datasets: a study using modelled phylogenetic matrices. _Palaeontology_, 59:447–462. doi:10.1111/pala.12236.

+- Congreve, C. R., and J. C. Lamsdell.
+2016.
+Data from: Implied weighting and its utility in palaeontological datasets: a study using modelled phylogenetic matrices. _Dryad Digital Repository_, doi:10.5061/dryad.7dq0j.

 Some of these data are used in the [`Quartet`](https://github.com/ms609/Quartet) package.

 ## Documentation